What causes chronic cough?

 - Stop smoking – your doctor may be able to help you with resources to assist you.

-We have assembled a team of experts that includes gastroenterologists, surgeons, associate providers, imaging experts, dietitians, and social workers.
+The UT Health Austin Heartburn and Esophageal Disorders Center has assembled a team of experts that includes a gastroenterologist, surgeons, and associate providers, imaging experts, a dietitian and social workers.
 This team enables us to provide the right care for the right patient at the right time.
 For some patients, nonsurgical interventions such as lifestyle modifications and medications can help improve symptoms of reflux, while surgery may be the best course of action for others.
 Whatever your needs, our team is here to listen and work with you to develop a treatment plan that is right for you.